Consultation is now closed

 Next steps

-A summary of the feedback received during this consultation period will be published on this project page by the end of 2025.
+Once the post-consultation review is complete, a summary of the feedback received during this consultation period will be published on this project page by the end of 2025.

-All feedback will be reviewed by Council and used to shape the final version of the draft plan.
 This revised draft plan will be presented to Council for consideration and adoption at an upcoming Ordinary Meeting.

 Once adopted, the Sunshine Coast Active Transport Plan will be available on Council’s corporate website.